The Ultimate Guide to Google Performance Max Campaigns [2025]

 Creative ads

-With Performance Max creating different combinations of your assets each time, your Google Performance Max Ad campaigns will likely never be the same.
+Since Performance Max constantly creates different combinations of your assets, your Google Performance Max Ad campaigns will remain fresh.

 Great results possible